 Point being — you want to periodically check this site's free section for new audiobooks that are still in that free promotional period.

-There's two ways to get to the free audiobooks — different for desktop vs. mobile app.
+There are two ways to get to the free audiobooks – different for desktop vs. mobile apps.
 You'll need to join for free in order to download any of the free audiobooks you find.

-Here's their iPhone app, and here's the Google Play one.
+Here's their iPhone app, and here's the Android version.

 On a computer, you just click once on the “browse” tab at the top of the Scribl.com page, which will give you two options to choose from.